sveltejs/svelte/site/content/blog/2021-08-01-whats-new-in-svelte-august-2021.md

 - [Kahi UI](https://github.com/novacbn/kahi-ui) is a Svelte-first UI kit with Dark Mode built-in.
 - [typesafe-i18n](https://github.com/ivanhofer/typesafe-i18n) is an opinionated, fully type-safe, lightweight localization library for TypeScript and JavaScript projects with no external dependencies.

-Check out [sveltejs/integrations](https://github.com/sveltejs/integrations) for more templates, adders and adapters from across the Svelte ecosystem.
+Check out the community site [sveltesociety.dev](https://sveltesociety.dev/templates/) for more templates, adders and adapters from across the Svelte ecosystem.

 ## See you next month!